Robert G. Vignola: Directing career

 Vignola directed 110 pictures from 1911 to 1937.
 His debut as a film director was Rory O'More (1911), co-directed with Olcott.
-The Vampire (1913), starring Alice Hollister, was well-received by critics and is sometimes cited as the earliest surviving "vamp" movie (another title with the same name produced by William Nicholas Selig in 1910 is considered lost).
+The Vampire (1913), starring Alice Hollister, was well received by critics and is sometimes cited as the earliest surviving "vamp" movie (another title with the same name produced by William Nicholas Selig in 1910 is considered lost).
 He returned to the theme with The Vampire's Trail (1914), featuring Alice Joyce, Tom Moore and Hollister in a secondary role.
 He had a long association directing the early movies of Pauline Frederick such as Audrey (1916), Double Crossed (1917), and The Love That Lives (1917).

-Vignola is best known for directing Marion Davies in several romantic comedies including Enchantment (1921), Beauty's Worth (1922), and the big-budget epic When Knighthood Was in Flower (1922), which achieved critical and commercial acclaim and established Davies as a movie star.
+Vignola is best known for directing Marion Davies in several romantic comedies, including Enchantment (1921), Beauty's Worth (1922), and the big-budget epic When Knighthood Was in Flower (1922), which achieved critical and commercial acclaim and established Davies as a movie star.
 In 1920, he was offered the role of director-general for the Kinkikan Cinematograph Company in Japan and was honored as "outstanding director of the year" by Frederick James Smith of the Motion Picture Classic in 1921.
 The Woman God Changed (1921) and Adam and Eva (1923) were praised for the "innovative" use of shadows and lighting effects.

 With the arrival of the sound era, he directed Broken Dreams (1933), in competition for the Best Foreign Film at the 2nd Venice International Film Festival, and The Scarlet Letter (1934), the last film of Colleen Moore.
-His sound films were not successful and Vignola retired.
+His sound films were not successful, and Vignola retired.
 His final film work was The Girl from Scotland Yard (1937).
-Later that year he directed The Pilgrimage Play (live play in Los Angeles, not the related movie.).
+Later that year, he directed The Pilgrimage Play (live play in Los Angeles, not the related movie.).
 Vignola was associated with the play at least to 1944.

 Death

 Vignola died in Hollywood, California in 1953.
-He was buried in St. Agnes Cemetery, Menands, New York.
+He was buried in St. Agnes Cemetery in Menands, New York.